HucksApp/WEATHER_CHECK/README.md

 presents temperature graph for hourly forcast for the selected day

-it is hosted on fire base at ⟹ [https://weather-check-9a116.firebaseapp.com/]
+it is hosted on firebase at ⟹ [https://weather-check-9a116.firebaseapp.com/]